XboxChaos/Assembly/.github/ISSUE_TEMPLATE/assembly-bug.md

  - OS: [e.g. iOS]

 **Additional context**
 Add any other context about the problem here.
+If applicable, always include the game, map name(s), and tag(s) to make reproduction easier. [e.g. Halo 3 MCC, injecting the grunt biped from 010_jungle.map into shrine.map]